villhei/elixirtut/README.md

 `do_squaring/2` takes two parameters, an accumulator list that holds the squared values and the list with the values to square.
 The function iterates over the list element-by-element, and finally when the list runs out of elements, the `do_squaring/2` returns the accumulated value.

-### ![Key concept][lambda] λ (lambda) functions
+### <a name="lambda_functions"></a> λ (lambda) functions

-Functional programming languages has its roots in lambda calculus.
+![Key concept][lambda] The functional programming paradigm has its roots in lambda calculus.
 Functional language implementations support declaring lambda functions, often with a very efficient syntax.
 Lambda functions are also called anonymous functions, as they do not have a name associated with them most of the time.

 The common use case for lambda functions is as parameters to functions accepting functions.
 Lambda functions are often treated as throwaway functions to complement the functionality of high order functions, which we will discuss in the next chapter.